 - Her schedule consists of 15–16 credit hours.

-Use an em-dash (shift-option-hyphen on Macintosh, Alt + 0151 on PC) without spaces on either side.
+Use an em dash (shift-option-hyphen on Macintosh, Alt + 0151 on PC) without spaces on either side for:

 For a range of dates with months, use “through” in body copy; use an en-dash in calendar listings.

-Except in media releases, it is not necessary to refer to the year in body copy unless the date is in a different calendar year than the present one, or unless the year is needed for clarification.
+It is not necessary to refer to the year in body copy unless the date is in a different calendar year than the present one, or unless the year is needed for clarification.